automeris-io/WebPlotDigitizer/README.md

-WebPlotDigitizer
+WebPlotDigitizer Lite
 ================

-A web based tool to extract numerical data from plot images.
+A UI enhancement of [WebPlotDigitizer](https://github.com/ankitrohatgi/WebPlotDigitizer): a web app based tool to extract numerical data from plot images.
 Supports XY, Polar, Ternary diagrams and Maps.
 This is an opensource tool that is used by thousands and [cited in over 600 published articles](https://scholar.google.com/scholar?as_vis=1&q=WebPlotDigitizer&hl=en&as_sdt=0,44).
 Checkout https://automeris.io/WebPlotDigitizer for more details.

+New Features:
+- Improved and simplified UI

 ![WebPlotDigitizer Screenshot](screenshot.png?raw=true "WebPlotDigitizer")